commonprefix/axelar-btc/README.md

 - Copy the directory where your `.cookie` is stored:
   * Ubuntu: `/home/<username>/snap/bitcoin-core/common/.bitcoin/regtest/`
   * MacOS: `/home/<username>/.bitcoin/regtest/`
-- Open a new terminal and navigate to the directory where this repo was cloned before
+- Open a new terminal and navigate to the directory where this repo was cloned before.
-- Replace the path in the string of line 21 of`src/main.rs` with the previously copied `.cookie` directory and save the file
+- Replace the path in the string of line 21 of`src/main.rs` with the previously copied `.cookie` directory and save the file.
-- Execute `cargo run`
+- `cargo run`
-- The peg-in and peg-out transactions, along with a block that includes them, are printed
+- The peg-in and peg-out transactions, along with a block that includes them, are printed.